-In 2023 Japan also invited seven heads of internation organizations: António Guterres of the United Nations, David Malpass of the World Bank, Fatih Birol of the International Energy Agency (IEA), Kristalina Georgieva of the IMF, Mathias Cormann of the OECD, Ngozi Okonjo-Iweala of the WTO and, virtually, Tedros Adhanom Ghebreyesus of the WHO.
+In 2023 Japan also invited seven heads of international organizations: António Guterres of the United Nations, David Malpass of the World Bank, Fatih Birol of the International Energy Agency (IEA), Kristalina Georgieva of the IMF, Mathias Cormann of the OECD, Ngozi Okonjo-Iweala of the WTO and, virtually, Tedros Adhanom Ghebreyesus of the WHO.
+Italy has also invited African Union commission chair Moussa Faki Mahamat.

-Prospective Commitments
+Prospective Advances and Commitments

-As of late May, the Apulia Summit was likely to make several commitments on many key subjects (G7 Research Group 2024).
-They included:
+The Apulia Summit is likely to make several advances and commitments on many key subjects (G7 Research Group 2024).
+They include:

-On Russia and Ukraine and on the Middle East
+Russia and Ukraine